casey/just/README.md

 #### Shell

 The `shell` setting controls the command used to invoke recipe lines and backticks.
 Shebang recipes are unaffected.
+The default shell is `sh -cu`.

 ```just
 # use python3 to execute recipe lines and backticks